Real-time performance without compromising on picture quality

 Who benefits from high-speed streaming, and when?

-Eventually, everyone with a valid Professional or Enterprise subscription.
+High speed streaming is available now to everyone with a valid Professional or Enterprise subscription.

 How have you derived your performance figures?

 We compared four common use cases with the previous version of VNC® Connect, measuring the number of frames per second received over different network environments each time.

 You’re likely to notice the biggest difference the slower your network.
 Our ‘up to’ figures at the top are taken from simulating an average US broadband connection, by limiting the available bandwidth to 37 Mbps, adding latency of 33ms and applying 0.3% random packet loss.

 We also benchmarked ourselves against our competitors, and we’re confident we compare well!